Brazil's Neves closing campaign cash gap thanks to banks and ethanol

-SAO PAULO (Reuters) - A late injection of campaign cash is helping business-friendly opposition candidate Aecio Neves push Brazil’s presidential runoff against incumbent Dilma Rousseff down to the wire, eroding her huge fundraising advantage.
+SAO PAULO, Oct 16 (Reuters) - A late injection of campaign cash is helping business-friendly opposition candidate Aecio Neves push Brazil’s presidential runoff against incumbent Dilma Rousseff down to the wire, eroding her huge fundraising advantage.

 Many of the banks, builders and ethanol companies that led contributions to Neves doubled down on the centrist senator last month as his sudden polling surge ahead of a first-round vote turned him from an also-ran into a real contender.